erdogant/findpeaks/docs/pages/html/_sources/Mask.rst.txt

     # dict_keys(['Xraw', 'Xproc', 'Xdetect'])

 The output is a dictionary containing multiple variables that can be of use for follow-up analysis.
-Details about the input/output parameters can be found here: :func:`findpeaks.utils.stats.mask` The output variables **Xdetect** and **Xranked** has the same shape as the input data.
+Details about the input/output parameters can be found here: :func:`findpeaks.stats.mask` The output variables **Xdetect** and **Xranked** has the same shape as the input data.
 The elements with value > 0 depict a region of interest.